odoo/documentation/db_management/db_premise.rst

 ============================

-Update Notifications happen once every 7 days and keep your database up-to-date with your Odoo Enterprise subscription.
+Update Notifications happen once every 7 days and keep your database up-to-date with your Twenty20 Enterprise subscription.
 If you modify your subscription (i.e. add more users, renew it for a year, etc.), your local database will only be made aware of the change once every 7 days - this can cause discrepancies between the state of your subscription and some notifications in your App Switcher.
 When doing such an operation on your